-We price half-hourly meters in minutes
+We can give you half-hourly electricity prices in minutes

-We'll give you a tailored price based on when and how you use electricity.
+Got a half-hourly electricity meter?
+We’ll give you a tailored price based on when and how you use electricity.
 We'll make the entire switching process quick and easy.

 Armed with just your basic information, we can give you a fair and competitive price over the phone, almost instantly.

 To accurately forecast your total annual energy cost, it's vital to have the right Maximum Import Capacity agreed with your local Distribution Network Operator (DNO).
 That's because your bills include charges based on the power load made available to your business from the grid.